vantahawk/Graph_Learning_Group6/README.md

 | Facebook | -     | -   | 2000       | -     | 128   | 5   | 5    | 0.01 | 100      | 1.0 | 1.0 |
 | PPI      | -     | -   | 2000       | -     | 128   | 5   | 5    | 0.01 | 100      | 1.0 | 1.0 |

-The non-given values were left at their default values.
+The values not given were left at their default values.

 ## Results